What to do about hyperpigmentation?

 Hyperpigmentation can be a challenge, but with proper care, sun protection and appropriate treatments, it is possible to reduce the spots and allow the skin to heal.

-Remember: it is important to be patient as reducing pigmentation is a gradual process.
-And remember that a healthy lifestyle and good skin care are the basis for strong and radiant skin, regardless of your age.
+Remember: it is important to be patient, as reducing pigmentation is a gradual process.
+And remember that a healthy lifestyle and good skin care are the foundation for strong and radiant skin, no matter your age.

 Keep shining!